inspec/inspec-aws/docs/resources/aws_iam_virtual_mfa_devices.md

 # aws\_iam\_virtual\_mfa\_devices

-Use the `aws_iam_virtual_mfa_devices` InSpec audit resource to test properties of multiple virtual MFA devices.
+Use the `aws_iam_virtual_mfa_devices` InSpec audit resource to test properties of multiple virtual multi-factor authentication (MFA) devices.

 ## Syntax

-Ensure that an virtual mfa device exist.
+Ensure that a virtual MFA device exists.

     describe aws_iam_virtual_mfa_devices do
       it { should exist }